British Pacific Fleet: Constituent forces

 The Eastern Fleet was based in Ceylon (now Sri Lanka), and reorganised into the British East Indies Fleet, subsequently becoming the British Pacific Fleet (BPF).
-The BPF operated against targets in Sumatra, gaining experience until early 1945, when it departed Trincomalee for Sydney.
-(These operations are described in the article on the British Eastern Fleet.)
+The BPF operated against targets in Sumatra, (operations Robson and Meridian) gaining experience until early 1945, when it departed Trincomalee for Sydney.

 The Royal Navy provided the majority of the fleet's vessels and all the capital ships but elements and personnel included contributions from the Royal Fleet Auxiliary (RFA), as well as the Commonwealth nations, including the Royal Australian Navy (RAN), Royal Canadian Navy (RCN) and Royal New Zealand Navy (RNZN).
 With its larger vessels integrated with United States Navy (USN) formations since 1942, the RAN's contribution was limited.
 A high proportion of naval aviators were New Zealanders and Canadians.
 The USN also contributed to the BPF, as did personnel from the South African Navy (SAN).
 Port facilities in Australia and New Zealand also made vital contributions in support of the British Pacific Fleet.